What is the typical average weight loss with Gastric Banding Surgery?

-Laparoscopic gastric banding also known as “laparoscopic adjustable gastric banding” is a restrictive bariatric (weight loss surgery) that is commonly performed as a form of surgical management of obesity.
+Laparoscopic gastric banding also is known as “laparoscopic adjustable gastric banding” is a restrictive bariatric (weight loss surgery) that is commonly performed as a form of surgical management of obesity.
 It has additional advantages of being safer, cheaper, and relatively reversible.
 It is also associated with lesser post-operative complication and length of hospital stay.

 The primary goal of all bariatric surgeries is to achieve a significant weight loss.
-Though this varies from one type of surgery to the other and also depends on the adherence to post-operative dietary and exercise plans.
+Though this varies from one type of operation to the other and also depends on the adherence to post-operative dietary and exercise plans.

 The weight loss following bariatric surgery is usually calculated as the percentage of excess weight loss %age EWL) or the percentage total weight loss (%age TWL) or the reduction in body mass index (BMI).
 These are calculated as follows:

 %age excess weight loss = excess weight before surgery – excess weight after surgery ₓ 100

 Excess weight loss is the measured weight minus the ideal weight.
 The ideal weight is the weight which when combined with the height will give a BMI of <25kg/m2.

 %age TWL= weight before the surgery – influence at a particular time after the surgery